-The growing cost of rent in housing and the additional impact of COVID-19 with job losses have severely impacted McKinney residents.
-In general, costs have increased: According to census data in our area, the median contract rent for a two bedroom apartment is \$1,290-to afford this rent without being cost burdened, McKinney households need to earn around \$51,600 per year-forty-two percent of renters in McKinney earn less than \$50,000.
+The growing cost of rent in housing and the continued impact of the pandemic with job losses have severely impacted McKinney residents.
+In general, costs have significantly increased -to afford this rent without being cost burdened, McKinney households need to earn more than \$51,600 per year and more than 40% percent of renters in McKinney earn less than \$50,000.
+Under HUD data, small area rents began in McKinney at \$1,070 for a one-bedroom, yet the market reflected as high as \$1,400 to start.
 The use of CDBG funds provides benefit to McKinney residents toward homeless prevention, under Emergency Financial Assistance - short term rent, mortgage or utility programs.
-The Salvation Army, McKinney Corps reported 31 assisted persons benefited from rental, mortgage, or utility assistance.
-As a subrecipient, the agency's capacity during the beginning of COVID-19 was very limited under this assistance as they had to shift priorities due to lockdowns, increasing homeless and food assistance needs, but continued to serve the community well.
-Lockdowns citywide and countywide limited with staffing challenges limited goals.
+Funded agencies included the Assistance Center of Collin County and Community Lifeline Center, serving more than 30 households that benefited from emergency rental, mortgage, or utility assistance for up to six months.
+The impact of the COVID-19 pandemic continued, yet agencies found new efforts through tele meetings, online applications and other communications to support applicants.
+Persons with limited English or those disabled were able to receive additional supports, including in person appointments as needed.

 There was notable difference this year in the reduction or elimination of homebuyer assistance toward affordable housing units.
-Increased home prices and caps to HUD affordable limits in our area reduced ability to obtain participants under the homebuyers program and the numbers were less than 5, particularly for those households with persons 50%-80% income limits.
+Increased home prices and caps to HUD affordable limits in our area reduced ability to obtain participants under the homebuyers program, particularly for those households with persons 50%-80% income limits.
 The market and the caps reduced the city's impact for those reaching for ownership.
 The city began to re-evaluate goals and started the development of a comprehensive housing strategy to review varied price points and types of housing stock.